The Role of Contextual Information in Best Arm Identification: Contextual Track-and-Stop Algorithm

-In this subsection, we present the stopping and decision rules.
-We aim to stop the algorithm as early as possible while maintaining the failure probability less than or equal to $\delta$.
-We demonstrate that the stopping rule using generalized likelihood ratio test (GLRT) for contextual BAI is $\delta$-PAC when the exploration ratio is properly tuned.
+In this subsection, we present the stopping rule, in particular the threshold for the Bernoulli bandit model.
+We aim to design an algorithm that stops as early as possible while maintaining the failure probability less than or equal to $\delta$.
+We demonstrate that the stopping rule using the generalized likelihood ratio test (GLRT) for contextual BAI is $\delta$-PAC when the exploration ratio is properly tuned.
 Such a stopping rule is also known as Chernoff's stopping rule \citep{Chernoff1959}.
-Although the approach for deriving the stopping and decision rule is inspired by and similar to that of \citet{Garivier2016}, our computation is more involved.
+Although the approach for deriving the threshold is inspired by and similar to that of \citet{Garivier2016}, our computation with the contextual information is more involved.